What to Expect from Autism Testing: The Process for an Autism Diagnosis for Children

-To shed light on the assessment from start to finish, we talked to our testing team to outline what an autism evaluation looks like from a parent’s perspective in six simple steps:
+To shed light on the assessment process from start to finish, we talked to our diagnostic team to outline what an autism evaluation looks like from a caregiver’s perspective:

-During the intake portion of the process, one of Hopebridge’s client advocates will obtain and verify the child’s insurance benefits.
+During the intake portion of the process, one of Hopebridge’s client advocates will record patient and guardian information, primary care physician and any other medical information necessary to continue.
+They also obtain and verify the child’s insurance benefits.
 Once completed, the client advocate calls the family to ensure they understand the benefits that will be covered.
-At this time, he or she also walks them through the basics of the test for autism and provides information on applied behavior analysis (ABA therapy).
+At this time, they walk them through the basics of the test for autism and provides information on applied behavior analysis (ABA therapy), speech therapy and occupational therapy.
 When the family confirms their desire to continue the evaluation process, the client advocate works to obtain a prior authorization for the appointment.

 Appointments can be accommodated within as early as two weeks, in some cases.
 Even at the later end, around 90 days, wait times are still often up to six months earlier than other local options.

-Important paperwork – which includes questions regarding the child’s developmental milestones, behaviors and medical history – is sent electronically to caregivers to complete prior to the appointment.
-The parent interview is crucial to the assessment and will be taken into consideration alongside other measures.
+Once the testing appointments are scheduled, the child’s caregiver will receive a link to HB Portal, Hopebridge’s all-in-one platform for families to provide and access patient information.
+Families must complete important paperwork – which includes questions regarding the child’s developmental milestones, behaviors and medical history – prior to any assessments and appointments.
+Theses completed documents are crucial to the evaluation and will be taken into consideration alongside other measures.